 "As a result, fewer and fewer workers are available for the harvest," says Jörg Schultz, Project Manager for Technical R&D and Processes at AUSTRIA JUICE.
 There seems to be a steady change where the work should be done more from machines in the future, rather than people.

-In the case of the elderberry, for example, a vibrating technique would not work at all, as the flowers or berries hang much closer to the branches: "Elderberries are cut by hand and collected in boxes," says Michael Duspiwa.
+In the case of the elderberry, for example, a vibrating technique would not work at all, as the flowers or berries hang much closer to the branches: The practice shows that elderberries are cut by hand and collected in boxes.

 Carrots and other vegetables that thrive in the field and in the soil, on the other hand, are easy to harvest with machines: carrots are pulled out of the soil and cut off in a similar way to a horizontal circular saw.
 The soil is screened off automatically by a grid.